-Programs are scheduled to begin in October 2017, with a limited number of openings in each program statewide.
-To be considered providers must submit an application by September 15, 2017 (new extended deadline).
-You can find the applications here: the SWTA Home Providers application (DOCX) or the Family and Community Engagement application (DOCX)
+Programs are scheduled to begin in March 2018, with a limited number of openings in each program statewide.
+To be considered providers must submit an application by February 16, 2018.
+Childcare Provider Application (DOCX), or Family & Community Engagement Application (DOCX)

 Start with the Arts